willfootwill/alphaswarm-charts/docs/tutorial.md

 ### What This Reveals

-The footswarm chart will show:
+The alphaswarm chart will show:
 1. **Individual patterns**: Each developer's meeting load
 2. **Level trends**: Higher levels generally have more meetings
 3. **Variability**: Some levels have more consistent meeting loads